Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 - Keep your Alocasia near an aquarium

-Along with these, you should avoid exposing your Alocasia to the direct air of the AC, heating sources, hot or cold drafts that can dry out the plant.
+Along with these, you should avoid exposing your Alocasia to the direct air of the AC, heating sources, and hot or cold drafts that can dry out the plant.